pottendo/pottendo-Pi1541/README.md

 - Buzzer sound output
 - PWM/DMA Soundoutput (sounds nicer than in legacy codebase, IMHO)
 - USB Keyboard and USB Massstorage (improved over original, see also Bugs below)
-- Ethernet or WiFi network (if configured) starts and seeks for a DHCP server, Webserver runs, but one can only control the led so far
+- Ethernet or WiFi network (if configured) starts and seeks for a DHCP server, a webserver runs

 Note that Option B hardware (split IECLines) of Pi1541 is not tested (I don't have the necessay hardware).
 The code uses `<somePin>.SetMode(GPIOModeInput)` method.
 This should neither activate _PullUp_ nor _PullDown_ for any of the respective input pins.
 <p>